web-platform-tests/interop/2026/selection-process.md

 process.
 The dates are centered on the Interop team meeting (Thursdays).
 Please note that the timelines are subject to change.

-*   Proposal submission window (~3 weeks): Sept 18th, 2025 to Oct 8th, 2025
+*   Proposal submission window (~3 weeks): September 4th, 2025 to September 24th, 2025
-*   Proposal selection: Before December 18th 2025
+*   Proposal selection: Before December 4th 2025
-*   Scope of the Interop 2026 project published: the first half of February, 2026.
+*   Scope of the Interop 2026 project published: February 5th, 2026.

 ## Proposal selection process